The Asset Tracing and Recovery Review: Australia

 - prove that judgment has been given in its favour or that it has a good arguable case on its claim;

-- prove by evidence that there is a danger that a judgment or prospective judgment will be wholly or partly unsatisfied because the relevant assets might be, for example, removed or disposed of.55 The applicant does not need to provide demonstrable proof that, absent the making of an order, assets will inevitably be disposed of.
-Rather, the court will consider whether there is a real risk that assets will be dealt with so as to prevent the satisfaction of a judgment.56 As to evidence, in a case concerning a misappropriation of company funds by a director, evidence might be led of the director's lack of probity.
+- prove by evidence that there is a danger that a judgment or prospective judgment will be wholly or partly unsatisfied because the relevant assets might be, for example, removed or disposed of.59 The applicant does not need to provide demonstrable proof that, absent the making of an order, assets will inevitably be disposed of.
+Rather, the court will consider whether there is a real risk that assets will be dealt with so as to prevent the satisfaction of a judgment.60 As to evidence, in a case concerning a misappropriation of company funds by a director, evidence might be led of the director's lack of probity.
 Other relevant evidence might include the respondent's corporate structure, the nature of its assets, evidence of past disposals of assets and any evidence of an intention to transfer assets, and give an undertaking in damages.

 Orders can also be sought against third parties who hold or control assets beneficially owned by a respondent (e.g., banks).